Forward Emails to Your Phone

 For about a week, a pink banner reminding you about the forwarding will appear at the top of your Gmail window for a few minutes each time you sign in.
 It's annoying, but it's an important safety precaution.

-Unlike Gmail, Outlook.com does not let your select multiple actions to be performed on a message, such as moving it to a folder after forwarding a copy to your phone.
-You will have to set up separate rules for such actions, and specify the order in which they are performed.
+Like Gmail, Outlook.com lets you select multiple actions to be performed on a message, such as move it to a folder after forwarding a copy to your phone, delete it, mark as read, etc.

 OS X Mail: -- On your Mac, click Mail > Preferences > Rules > Add Rule.
 Name the rule, then select “From” in the first drop-down menu.
 Choose “Contains” in the second drop-down, and enter the desired sender’s email address in the text box.